Devshakhawat/Hooks_Assignment/README.md

 *subscription-form:*
 Create a subscription form using mailchimp api and user can save email to mailchimp.

+**Assignment_Fifteeen:**
-**Assignment_Fifteeen:** cerated Updated contact form.
+*Contact Form:*cerated Updated contact form.
 User can save data from frontend using shortcode. also renedered data at admin panel with pagination.
+*Rest API:* Added rest api service plugin

 **Assignment_Sixteen:** I have added plugin book review with rating and also show rating using rewrite api